April 22, 2011 by jimi

 Audience decides! (about the best play)

-The first Drama Slam took place on the 12th November 2007 in the Ensemble Theater in Vienna and has until now already been played in the Russian St/A/R Theatre in Berlin/Germany, in cooperation with Farce Vivendi in Russian language St.Petersburg/Russia and in cooperation with Gli Ammutinati in Triest/Italy.
+The first Drama Slam took place on the 12th November 2007 in the Ensemble Theater in Vienna and has until now already been played in the Russian St/A/R Theatre in Berlin/Germany, in cooperation with Farce Vivendi in Russian language St.Petersburg/Russia, in cooperation with Gli Ammutinati in Triest/Italy and in cooperation with the Austrian Cultural Forum Bosnia in Sarajevo in the laganuages of each country.
 Further Drama Slams have been played in St.Pölten, Bregenz and Graz so far.

 It is based upon the meanwhile worldwide known format of Poetry Slam, and extended with the tools of dramatic arts and improvisation.